-Student's N Name:
+Student's N

 (PRINT)

-information understand 7:190 regain one (1) cal- re below indicates that I have read, understan in the Glenbard High School District 87 Explored that the Glenbard High School District 87 Straing student discipline and all other Board Fendar year from the date of signing.
-This incommer months. tracurricular Code.
-I also tudent Handbook, Board Policy Policies will remain in effect for
+information understand 7:190 regar one (1) cale re below indicates that I have read, underson in the Glenbard High School District 87 that the Glenbard High School District 87 ding student discipline and all other Board and year from the date of signing.
+This is immer months.
+Extracurricular Code.
+I also Student Handbook, Board Policy Policies will remain in effect for

-FALL
+FALL (SIGNATURE) (DATE)

+- (SPORT/ACTIVITY) (LEVEL)

+WINTER (SIGNATURE) (DATE)

+- (SPORT/ACTIVITY) (LEVEL)

-(SIGNATURE) (DATE)
+SPRING (SIGNATURE) (DATE)

 (SPORT/ACTIVITY) (LEVEL)

-WINTER (2.172)
+Code regard programs at and understand the attached Glenbard Highing our student's participation in interselt Glenbard High School District 87, and a standards, and philosophies. nolastic athletics or extracurricular

 (SIGNATURE) (DATE)

-(SPORT/ACTIVITY) (LEVEL)

-SPRING

-(SIGNATURE) (DATE)

-(SPORT/ACTIVITY) (LEVEL)

-Code regar programs a I and understand the attached Glenbard High rding our student's participation in interscholat at Glenbard High School District 87, and agre standards, and philosophies. astic athletics or extracurricular

-(SIGNATURE) (DATE)

-Students w rill be asked to sign this Glenbard High School ol District 87 Extracurricular
+ill be asked to sign this Glenbard High Sc ement prior to each activity or sport in wh